Skip to Content

 London Easter activities

-Tucked away in a beautiful green spot in South London, The Wood House, Dulwich, offer a fantastic Sunday roast with a huge kid-friendly garden and some beautiful woods to go exploring in after!
+The Wood House, Dulwich offers a fantastic Sunday roast in a beautiful green spot in South London.
+It also has a huge kid-friendly garden and some beautiful woods to explore afterwards!

-The vegan option at the Wood House on a Sunday is a delicious lentil & beetroot wellington served with oil roasted potatoes, seasonal vegetables, and vegan gravy.
+The Sunday vegan option at the Wood House is a delicious lentil and beetroot Wellington served with oil-roasted potatoes, seasonal vegetables, and vegan gravy.

-If you’re North of the river and you are looking for London Easter activities, there are plenty of cozy gastropubs with beautiful beer gardens to choose from.
+If you’re North of the river and looking for London Easter activities, there are plenty of cosy gastropubs with beautiful beer gardens to choose from.

-All their food consists of vegan takes on traditional English pub classics, including of course the traditional Sunday roast which you can enjoy as part of this year’s London Easter activities.
+Their food consists of vegan takes on traditional English pub classics, including the traditional Sunday roast, which you can enjoy as part of this year’s London Easter activities.

 I would recommend ordering the walnut & cashew nut roast with a side of creamy leek gratin.

-All their roasts, which range from £16-£17 and are served with a side of potatoes, roasted carrots, seasonal greens, a Yorkshire pudding, and gravy.
+All their roasts cost £16-£17 and are served with a side of potatoes, roasted carrots, seasonal greens, Yorkshire pudding, and gravy.
 Delish!

-Get to Homerton’s Spread Eagle on the London Overground (the orange line) via Homerton station which is a 5-minute walk away, or take a 10 minute bus ride from Dalston Junction.
+You can get to Homerton’s Spread Eagle on the London Overground (the orange line) via Homerton station, which is a 5-minute walk away, or take a 10-minute bus ride from Dalston Junction.

-At the Spread Eagle and all of London’s gastropubs, I would recommend booking your roast in advance because Sundays can get extremely busy, especially at Easter!
+I recommend booking your roast in advance at the Spread Eagle and all of London’s gastropubs because Sundays can get extremely busy, especially at Easter!

 Aim for a table around midday or early afternoon.
-Pubs often start running out of the favourites around 4 pm, so don’t wait.
-Reservations can be made online or by phone or email.
+Pubs often run out of the favourites around 4 p.m., so don’t wait.
+Reservations can be made online, by phone, or by email.

 4. Easter Afternoon Tea London

-If you’re interested in food-related London Easter activities then an Easter afternoon tea in London is the perfect treat.
+If you’re interested in food-related London Easter activities, an Easter afternoon tea in London is the perfect treat.

-There are some fantastic afternoon teas on offer around the city for adults and kids, especially in London’s many amazing hotels.
+There are some fantastic afternoon teas for adults and kids around the city, especially in London’s many amazing hotels.

 London Easter activities

-Traditional afternoon tea is a British tradition that typically consists of a of tea, finger sandwiches, scones with clotted cream and jam, and cakes or pastries.
+Traditional afternoon tea is a British tradition consisting of tea, finger sandwiches, scones with clotted cream and jam, and cakes or pastries.

 Adults can also opt for champagne or prosecco at most afternoon teas in London.